 In the coming year Ali is going to be trialing a new qualification in ‘Challenging Behaviour Using the Outdoors’, with a view to delivery in the Summer.

 Before becoming part of the Otterhead Forest School team, Pete travelled extensively through Central America and participated in a TrekForce conservation project in the Belizean rainforest.
 On his return to the UK, Pete completed a degree in Industrial Design and Technology at Loughborough University.
-He is also fully trained as a Primary sShool teacher and completed his PGCE at St. Lukes College (Exeter University) specializing in Art.
-He has worked at Otterhead Forest School since 2010 and focuses on woodland orientated art projects including natural sculpture, clay work and woodland painting.
-Pete has achieved his level 3 Forest School qualification.
+He trained as a Primary School teacher and completed his PGCE at St. Lukes College (Exeter University) specialising in Art before achieving his level 3 forest school certificate.
+He has worked at Otterhead Forest School since 2010 and has run the forest school of Wellsprings primary since 2014.

 Rachael completed three years training in Outdoor Education at Bicton College before working in an outdoor centre for four years.
 Rachael has also been employed within the care industry working with autistic young adults, some with sensory impairment.
 In 2010 Rachael joined the Forest School team and now specializes in engaging vulnerable young females in a forest school setting.

 After starting her professional life in public facing roles, Kay decided that she would like to put her skills to use helping young people.
 Kay started working at Otterhead in 2017 and since then has gained formal qualification in first aid, team teach and most recently completed her level 3 forest school award.
 She specialises in meeting the SEMH's needs of 1:1 students through her child centred Forest School approach.